The West Comes Alive at The James Museum

 For highlights of the collection, take a 45-minute docent-led tour – it’s free with admission.
 Tours are limited to 10 guests per scheduled time.

 Visit on Tuesdays when the museum is open late and tickets are reduced to $10 for adults, $5 for ages 7-18 and free for children 6 and under.
-The museum often features live music on Tuesday evenings, included with admission.
+The museum sometimes features live music or other programming on Tuesday evenings, included with admission.

 Find information about accessibility at the James Museum and other local museums.
 The James also has a unique program designed for visitors with dementia called "Art in Mind," with tours by specially trained docents.